Entergy: Operations

 Entergy's service territory includes the southeast corner of Louisiana and the cities of Lafayette and Baton Rouge, the eastern three-fourths of Arkansas and the western half of Mississippi.
 It also includes part of southeastern Texas, including the Beaumont-Port Arthur-Orange and Conroe-Woodlands-Kingwood areas.

 A member of the Fortune 500, Entergy owns and operates power plants with approximately 30,000 megawatts of electric generating capacity, and it is the second-largest nuclear generator in the United States after Exelon Corporation.
 It had annual revenues of more than $11 billion in 2010 and approximately 15,000 employees.

-Entergy's main operating segments consist of the U.S. utility segment and the non-utility nuclear segment.
-The U.S. utility segment provides retail electricity services to approximately 2.9 million customers in Arkansas, Louisiana, Mississippi, and Texas.
+Entergy's main operating segments consist of the US utility segment and the non-utility nuclear segment.
+The US utility segment provides retail electricity services to approximately 2.9 million customers in Arkansas, Louisiana, Mississippi, and Texas.
 The non-utility nuclear segment owns and operates a total of six nuclear units, and provided support services to one: